 The time has come again for commuters to abandon the stress and discomfort of the public transport system in favor of their trusty bicycle.
-Before you saddle up and join them, it is important to know the “rules of the road,” or the laws governing bicycling on the streets of Japan.
+Before you saddle up and join them, it is important to know the “rules of the road,” or the laws governing bicycling in Japan.

 Ignoring Traffic Signals 1.